 - Racialized Mass Incarceration: Poverty, Prejudice, and Punishment

 Chapter 12, by Lawrence D. Bobo and Victor Thompson, in Doing Race, edited by Hazel Rose Markus and Paula M. L. Moya, argues that mass incarceration cannot be understood apart from systematic antiblack racial prejudice.

 - The Myth of Criminal-Justice Racism

-Testimony before the U.S. Senate Judiciary Committee, October 19, 2015, by Heather Mac Donald, who counters the “misconception” that the U.S. criminal justice system is pervaded by racial bias.
+Testimony before the U.S. Senate Judiciary Committee, October 19, 2015, by Heather Mac Donald, who counters misconceptions about pervasive racial bias in the U.S. criminal justice system.